cornell-data/codi-website/README.md

     ```
     /users/<netid>/coursewww/codi.engineering.cornell.edu/htdocs
     ```

 3. When you're done updating the code, deliver the static code by building the site:
     ```
     bundle exec middleman build
     ```

-    This will create a static file for each file in your `source` folder and store it in a new `/build` folder.
-Everything under the `/build` folder is what you'll want to transfer to the course server.
+    This will create a static file for each file in your `source` folder and store it in a new `build` folder.
+Everything under the `build` folder is what you'll want to transfer to the course server.
-3. Simply replace everything under the `htdocs` folder with your static files in the `/build` folder.
+3. Simply replace everything under the `htdocs` folder with your static files in the `build` folder.
 The files must be under the `htdocs` folder; otherwise, you will run into a 404 error when trying to load the website.
 4. Refresh the server, and you should notice your changes are now live on the https://codi.engineering.cornell.edu website!

 ## External Contributions